EricTheToon/Fortlatro/README.md

 Dan_Ham - Uncommon - Whenever the music changes 1/3 chance to gain a random consumable

-Peely - Common - 1-10 chance to turn left joker into Peely 4-9 Mult
+Peely - Common - 1/10 chance to turn left joker into Peely 4-9 Mult

 Search for Survivors - Uncommon - X1 Mult per 500k views on the latest Fortnite upload

 Epic Event Test 1 - Uncommon - X1 Chips per 500k players currently playing Fortnite

 AAA Game - Uncommon - X2 Mult if played hand contains 3 or more Aces

+Five Gun - Common - When playing a hand with 5 scoring cards retrigger a random card

+Rift Device - Uncommon - When starting a round draw 3 additional cards

+OXR - Common - Scored cards with enhancements or seals lose them and gain +3 chips

+Six Seven - Uncommon - If played hand contains an adjacdent 6 and 7 set mult to 67 before scoring

+Pot Hotspot - Uncommon - X1.5 Mult while connected to the internet

+Party Hips - Rare - 1/4 chance playing a hand does not consume a hand

+Brat - Common - 1/2 chance to create a food consumable when blind ends

+Hired NPC - Uncommon - Copy the last obtained Joker

+Spongebob - Rare - Sponge up 25% of the score and it to scoring after scoring

 # 6 Decks
 Eric Deck - Start with Eric